Hiring a Private Investigator: How much does it cost?

 5. Tools and Resources

-Investigators often use advanced tools, databases, and technology to assist in their work.
-If your case requires the use of specific tools, such as GPS tracking devices, dark web monitoring, or proprietary software, this may increase the cost of the investigation.
+Investigators frequently utilize advanced tools, proprietary databases, and technology to support their work.
+If your case requires the use of specialized tools, such as dark web monitoring, forensic imaging tools, or proprietary software, this may increase the cost of the investigation.

 What Does the Fee Include?